top of page

 • Grey Instagram Icon

-His work is nourished by processes of cognitive and physical reconstruction following a haemorrhagic stroke and two chronic conditions that have deeply shaped his lived experience.
-These events transformed his perception of the body and of time, and gave rise to an artistic inquiry centred on how identity fragments, reassembles, and finds new meaning through effort, repetition, and adaptation.
+Solomons’ practice is articulated around two interlinked axes: on the one hand, memory, identity and the complex relationship between body and mind; on the other, space, architecture and their social dimension.
+His research is nourished by processes of cognitive and physical reconstruction that have transformed his perception of the body and of time.
+These events have given rise to an artistic enquiry centred on how identity fragments, reconfigures and finds new meaning through effort, repetition and adaptation.

-Solomons' artistic repertoire encompasses drawings, photographs, sculptures, installations, and works that incorporate text, embracing a minimalist aesthetic that prioritises spatial interventions.
-His sculptures often integrate a range of materials and stimuli, creating pieces that foster dynamic connections between art, architecture, literature, theory, and practice.
+His repertoire encompasses drawing, photography, sculpture, installation and works incorporating text, always with a minimalist aesthetic that prioritises spatial intervention.
+His sculptures often integrate a diversity of materials and stimuli, creating pieces that foster dynamic connections between art, architecture, literature, theory and practice.
+Through cycles of deconstruction and reconstruction, he invites the viewer to become an active participant: much of his work is predicated on presence, cultivating a performative atmosphere that traverses both sensitivity and intellectual enquiry.

-His selected exhibitions include Contemporary Sculpture Fulmer (London), DAMM National Museum of Decorative Arts (Moscow), DSL Collection (France-Moscow), Thames Side Gallery (London), Unit1 Gallery (London), Cervantes Institute (London), UKJFF JW3 Centre (London), Art and Development Factory (Madrid), Centre Sefarad-Israel (Madrid), IVAM Modern Art Institute (Valencia), CAC Contemporary Art Centre (Málaga), MACM Museum (Madrid), GARBA (Rome), as well as Art Chicago Contemporary Art Fair (Chicago), Pulse Miami Art Fair (Miami), ARCO-Madrid (Madrid), and Urvanity Art Fair (Madrid).
+Among his recent exhibitions are Contemporary Sculpture Fulmer (London), DAMM Museum of Decorative Arts (Moscow), Thames Side Gallery (London), Unit1 Gallery (London), Cervantes Institute (London), UKJFF JW3 Centre (London), Art and Development Factory (Madrid), Centre Sefarad‑Israel (Madrid), IVAM (Valencia), CAC Málaga, MACM Museum (Madrid), GARBA (Rome), as well as Art Chicago Contemporary Art Fair (Chicago), Pulse Miami Art Fair (Miami), ARCO Madrid and Urvanity Art Fair (Madrid).
+His works are included in public and private collections such as the Royal Society of Sculptors, Unit1 Foundation London, Centre Sefarad‑Israel, Fundación Unicaja and Indra Foundation, among others.

-© Daniel Solomons 2024
+© Daniel Solomons 2025

 bottom of page